sisoe24/execute-in-iterm2/README.md

   ```

   > If you language is not present, feel free to submit a request or make a PR.

+- `executeInITerm2.other.showToolbarButton`: `boolean`

+  Show the execute code button in the editor toolbar.

 ## 1.7.
 Known Issues